hvanruys/hvanruys.github.io/overview.md

 - AVHRR images from NOAA-19, Metop-A and Metop-B.
 - VIIRS images from SUOMI-NPP.
+- OLCI EFR and ERR images from Sentinel-3A
-- and HRIT/LRIT images from Meteosat-10, Meteosat-9, Meteosat-7, FengYun 2E, FengYun 2G, GOES-13, GOES-15 and MTSAT-2.
+- and HRIT/LRIT images from Meteosat-10, Meteosat-9, Meteosat-7, FengYun 2E, FengYun 2G, GOES-13, GOES-15 and Himawari-8.

+Examples of images received with EUMETCastView can be found on the <a href="https://www.flickr.com/photos/137270544@N02/">flicr</a> website.

 After creating the image you can use 3 kinds of projections for redisplaying the image